 The qualification studied is AQA Trilogy Science double award.
 This qualification awards two grades 9-1.
-Which represents a mean of students' performance in Biology, Chemistry and Physics.
+Which represents the mean performance of the students in Biology, Chemistry and Physics.

 GCSE Combined Science (Trilogy) is a double GCSE taken by the majority of students.
 It builds on the Key Stage 3 curriculum and covers the National Curriculum Programme of Study for Science at Key Stage 4.
 It encourages students to explore, explain, theorise and model in science and develops a critical approach to scientific evidence.
 The course is taught through the main themes of Biology, Chemistry and Physics.